oldirty/scribed/Design.md

 ## 7. API and Monitoring 📡
 A simple REST API is exposed for control and monitoring.

+`GET /health`: Health check endpoint to verify service availability.

-`GET /status`: Returns the daemon's current state (listening_for_wake_word, transcribing, processing_batch, idle).
+`GET /status`: Returns the current engine status and active sessions.

-`POST /start_transcription`: Manually forces the daemon into active transcription mode.

-`POST /stop_transcription`: Manually stops transcription and returns to the wake word listening state.

-`POST /reload_wakeword`: Reloads the wake word engine with a new model from the config file.
+`POST /sessions`: Create a new transcription session with optional configuration overrides.

+`POST /sessions/{session_id}/start`: Start a specific transcription session.

-`GET /jobs/{job_id}`: (Batch mode) Returns the status of a specific file transcription job.
+`POST /sessions/{session_id}/stop`: Stop a specific transcription session.

+`POST /transcribe/file`: Upload and transcribe an audio file directly.

+`POST /record-to-clipboard`: Record audio from microphone and transcribe to clipboard.